-While FreeRADIUS is arguably the best RADIUS solution on the market, it’s only as strong as the administrator that configures and manages it.
-It also begs the question, “How much time do I want to spend on RADIUS?”
-Luckily, to make it easier, many third-party platforms have implementable interfaces that can work concurrently with FreeRADIUS to provide a usable user interface.
+In order to facilitate easy, painless RADIUS server management, we high recommend you use a RADIUS platform with a GUI and native management functionalities.
 These systems vary in utility and expertise requirements, but all allow for a lower barrier to entry for a RADIUS solution.
 Scroll down below and we’ll cover a few of the commonly used FreeRADIUS GUI solutions that we’ve seen in the field.

-DaloRADIUS is a web application that is used to manage a RADIUS server and can theoretically manage any RADIUS; however, it is mostly configured for FreeRADIUS and it’s database structure.
+DaloRADIUS is a web application that is used to manage a RADIUS server and can theoretically manage any RADIUS; however, it is mostly configured for FreeRADIUS and its database structure.

 Unfortunately, the project is considered dead.
 It hasn’t received updates since approximately 2007; it was included in this list to spread awareness that it is outdated and probably vulnerable.

 TekRADIUS is a RADIUS management software by Kaplansoft.
 It’s a good DIY option for RADIUS management, as it has a GUI and most of the features you’d find in a managed RADIUS service.
 It’s limited to Windows, so many companies will find that it is not a full solution for their network security requirements.